-Lima, traditionally known as “The City of Kings,” is the largest and most populous city in the country.
-Situated on the coast of the Pacific Ocean, Lima has a population of over nine million people.
-The city is home to a number of important historical and cultural sites, as well as being the economic and financial center of Peru.
+Lima, traditionally known as "The City of Kings", is the largest and most populated city in the country.
+Located on the Pacific Ocean coast, it has more than nine million inhabitants and concentrates a large part of Peru's economic and financial activity.

-The Republic of Peru is located in western South America.
-It is bordered by Ecuador and Colombia to the north; Brazil to the east; Bolivia to the southeast; Chile to the south; and the Pacific Ocean to the west.
+The Republic of Peru is located on the west coast of South America.
+It borders Ecuador and Colombia to the north; Brazil to the east; Bolivia to the southeast; Chile to the south; and the Pacific Ocean to the west.

-The country has incredible biodiversity, from the arid plains of the Pacific coast to the peaks of the Andes and the Amazon rainforest.
-Peru is the 19th largest country in the world and the third largest country in South America.
-It is also home to ancient civilizations such as Caral, Mochica, Nazca, Chimú, and the great Inca Empire.
-Each of these great civilizations had their own capitals or major cities.
-Today, Peru is a multicultural country with many languages ??and ethnic races.
+The country stands out for its impressive biodiversity: from the arid coastal plains of the Pacific, through the imposing peaks of the Andes, to the vast Amazon rainforest.
+Peru is the nineteenth largest country in the world and the third most extensive in South America.
+In its territory, ancient civilizations flourished, such as Caral, Mochica, Nazca, Chimú, and, of course, the powerful Inca Empire.
+Each one left important capitals and urban centers that today are part of the Peruvian cultural legacy.
+Currently, Peru is a multicultural country with a great diversity of languages, traditions, and ethnicities.

 Lima, the capital of Peru, is located at an elevation of 528 feet (161 meters) in the central-western part of Peru.
 The city center is located about 8 miles (13 km) inland from the Pacific Ocean in the coastal desert of Peru.